Workshops

 Hosted at The Cambridge Foundry in collaboration with Dani Nordenberg of The Valve Boston

-This course invites writers, visual artists and newcomers to explore text and poetry through a visual lens, offering students a framework to create their own “painted poem”.
-We explored the intersections of text and visual arts across centuries and continents, including works of Japanese haiga, illuminated manuscripts from the Mughal Empire, calligrams by Guillaume Apollinaire, Dimitri Prigov and E.E.
-Cummings, and contemporary work by artists like Adam Pendleton, Jean-Michel Basquiat and Genesis Breyer P.Orridge
+We explore the intersections of text and visual arts across centuries and continents, including works of Japanese haiga, illuminated manuscripts from the Mughal Empire, calligrams by Guillaume Apollinaire, Dimitri Prigov and E.E.
+Cummings, and contemporary work by artists like Adam Pendleton, Jean-Michel Basquiat and Genesis Breyer P.Orridge.

 Waltzing with the Waves